mideind/GreynirEngine/doc/reference.rst

         :return: A :py:class:`_Sentence` object, or ``None`` if no sentence could be extracted from the string.

+        Parses a single sentence from a string and returns a corresponding :py:class:`_Sentence` object.

         The given sentence string is tokenized.
 An internal parse job is created and the first sentence found in the string is parsed.